decile-team/cords/README.md

 - Ease of Use: One of the main goals of CORDS is that it is easy to use and add to CORDS.
 Feel free to contribute to CORDS!
 - Modular design: The data selection algorithms are separate from the training loop, thereby enabling modular design and also varied scenarios of utility.
 - Broad number of usecases: CORDS is currently implemented for simple image classification tasks and hyperparameter tuning, but we are working on integrating a number of additional use cases like object detection, speech recognition, semi-supervised learning, Auto-ML, etc.

+## Highlights
+- 3x to 5x speedups, cost reduction and energy reductions to train deep models in supervised learning
+- 3x+ speedups, cost/energy reduction for deep model training in semi-supervised learning
+- 3x to 30x speedups and cost/energy reduction for Hyper-parameter tuning using subset selection with SOTA schedulers (Hyperband and ASHA) and algorithms (TPE, Random)

 ## Installation